thunkable/docs-thunkable-com/thunkable-for-android/test-your-app.md

 ---

-### Troubleshooting {#troubleshooting}
+### 4 / Troubleshooting {#troubleshooting}

 If your app does not appear on your device, the most likely problems are:

 * You may have an outdated version of the Thunkable app.
 Download the latest Thunkable live development app for Thunkable from above.
 * Your device may not be connected to wifi.
 Make sure you see an IP address at the bottom of the Thunkable App screen on your phone or tablet.
 * Your device may not be connected to the same wifi network as your computer.
 Make sure both devices are connected to the same wifi network name.
 * Try using a different browser.
-If you are on Chrome, you can also try opening Thunkable in cognito.
+If you are on Chrome, you can also try opening Thunkable a New Incognito Window
-* To learn more about how connecting over wifi works, check out our documentation on the [wifi connection](https://thunkable.com/explore/custom-tinywebdb-service.html)

 .